Pappulab/localCIDER/README.md

 It should be noted that:

 1. `save_zscoreAndPlots` is a convenience function which performs and exports the Nardini analysis in a single step.
+This method call produces a ZIP file that will contain the file `sequences.tsv` (the sequences analyzed).
+For every sequence within the input file, 4 files additional will also be included in the ZIP file: `regular-<seq_name>.png` (the plot of the Nardini matrix of the original sequence); `scrambled-<seq_name>.png` (the plot of the Nardini matrix of the closest matching scrambled sequence); `zscore-original-sequence-<seq_name>.tsv` (the text file corresponding to the z-score matrix of the original sequence); and `zscore-scrambled-sequence-<seq_name>.tsv` (the text file corresponding to the z-score matrix of the scrambled sequence).
 2. `calculate_zscore` is meant for performing the Nardini analysis for further programmatic analysisas a dictionary corresponding to the analysis is returned.
 No plots are generated.
 3. `plot_nardini_zscores` is meant for plotting and saving images of the Nardini analysis (i.e. matrices).